Fire and rescue services

 Check with your insurer if your policy covers you using a motorbike, quad bike, dune buggy or similar vehicle.

-A lot of serious injuries and deaths from quad bike accidents happen each year, particularly in tourist areas.
+Many serious injuries and deaths from quad-bike accidents happen each year, particularly in tourist areas.
 Follow directions on where you can and can't ride quad bikes or similar vehicles.

 Always wear a helmet.